pervoj/jiconfont-font-awesome/docs/index.md

 # What is it?

-*jIconFont – Font Awesome* is Java library, which expands the possibilities of the original library ([jIconFont - Font Awesome](http://jiconfont.github.io/fontawesome) by [Carlos Eduardo Leite de Andrade](https://github.com/caduandrade)) and uses latest versions of Font Awesome.
+*jIconFont – Font Awesome* is Java library, which expands the possibilities of the original library ([jIconFont - Font Awesome](http://jiconfont.github.io/fontawesome) by [Carlos Eduardo Leite de Andrade](https://github.com/caduandrade)) and uses latest versions of Font Awesome, and which can be used in Java Swing or JavaFX.

+It aims to always be up to date with the latest version of Font Awesome.

 For each Font Awesome icon style is there one class.
 There are three classes:
 * `FontAwesomeSolid` – for [these](https://fontawesome.com/cheatsheet/free/solid) icons
 * `FontAwesomeRegular` – for [these](https://fontawesome.com/cheatsheet/free/regular) icons
 * `FontAwesomeBrands` – for [these](https://fontawesome.com/cheatsheet/free/brands) icons

-# Download

-You can download this library from GitHub repository releases page: [https://github.com/pervoj/jiconfont-font-awesome/releases](https://github.com/pervoj/jiconfont-font-awesome/releases)

 # Usage

-Each usage requires the jIconFont library: [http://jiconfont.github.io/](http://jiconfont.github.io/)
+Each usage requires the jIconFont library: [https://search.maven.org/artifact/com.github.jiconfont/jiconfont](https://search.maven.org/artifact/com.github.jiconfont/jiconfont)

 ## Swing

+For using in Swing you need to have jIconFont Swing library: [https://search.maven.org/artifact/com.github.jiconfont/jiconfont-swing](https://search.maven.org/artifact/com.github.jiconfont/jiconfont-swing)

 Using in Swing is very simple.
 Here is example with solid style: